1 - Wind on the Plain

-Many Astrowind’s tracks are themed in outer space and its secrets – musical attempts to grasp the unknown.
+Many Astrowind’s tracks are themed in outer space and its secrets – ambient music attempts to grasp the unknown.

 The album is dedicated to the cosmonaut Aleksey Leonov - the first man in outer space and a person who has always appealed to the author.
 Such tracks as The Case with Colonel Aleksey Leonov, Lost and Found on The Moon, Mute Pilots and Aleksey Leonov See Dreams are also inspired by the movie 2010: The Year We Make Contact (a sequel to Stanley Kubrick’s 2001: A Space Odyssey) which tells the story of an American-Russian space crew flying to the Jupiter System on a ship named after Aleksey Leonov.
 The author hopes that Aleksey Leonov will hear this record.
 This tracks greet him.